dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DIAGNOSTIC_GUIDE_TechniqueRefresh.md

 **Copy-paste this into Debug Output window after closing the window:**

-1. If you see "RefreshStudyTechniqueFromDefaultAsync - START" ¡æ Event handler working ?
+1. If you see "RefreshStudyTechniqueFromDefaultAsync - START" ï¿½ï¿½ Event handler working ?
-2. If you see "StudyName is empty" ¡æ No study loaded ?
+2. If you see "StudyName is empty" ï¿½ï¿½ No study loaded ?
-3. If you see "No studyname ID found" ¡æ Studyname not in database ?
+3. If you see "No studyname ID found" ï¿½ï¿½ Studyname not in database ?
-4. If you see "No default combination found" ¡æ No default set ?
+4. If you see "No default combination found" ï¿½ï¿½ No default set ?
-5. If you see "StudyTechniques updated" ¡æ Success! ?
+5. If you see "StudyTechniques updated" ï¿½ï¿½ Success! ?

 ---